Policy approved by the Satellite Division Executive Committee, October 2017

 The number of awards each year will be determined by the Satellite Division Chair.
-The Satellite Division Chair will appoint a Student Awards Chair who will organize a committee representing leaders in various aspects of GNSS technology.
+The Satellite Division Student Awards Chair will organize a committee representing leaders in various aspects of GNSS technology.
 The Student Awards Chair shall submit the names of all committee members to the Satellite Division Chair for approval.
 Members of the Student Awards Committee shall remain anonymous.

 The Student Awards Chair will sort the submitted papers by topic and provide papers to selected member(s) of the Student Awards Committee for evaluation.
 Papers will be selected based on the review of the designated member(s) of the Student Awards Committee.
 The Student Awards Chair will work with the Program Chair of the Meeting to assign the winning papers into the appropriate technical sessions as primary papers.

 The papers will be judged on the basis of technical content and clarity of presentation.
 The lead author of each selected paper will be sponsored by the ION to attend the meeting and present the paper.

 An electronic version of papers submitted for the Student Paper Award must be received by the ION National Office no later than Feb.
 1. Papers submitted must be in proper form and must be submitted with a completed Student Paper Award Application.
 Submissions will be acknowledged within two weeks of receipt.

 The application can be found at this link and a template with paper guidelines can be requested by emailing firstname.lastname@example.org.